Navneet277/FaceLogix/README.md

 ├── ImagesAttendance/ # Your folder with known faces

-├── templates/

-│ └── index.html # Minimal UI (Start Recognition + Attendance Table)

-├── static/

-│ └── style.css # Basic styling
+└── README.md # This file

 ├── requirements.txt # Python dependencies

-└── README.md # This file

 ---